Pharmacist Sentenced to 78 Months in Prison for Attempting to Weaponize Deadly Toxins and Possessing Narcotics Manufacturing Equipment

 On Nov.
 8, 2013, while living in Manhattan, Gonzalez purchased one kilogram of sodium azide, a toxic, gas-forming compound that can explode at high temperatures and is lethal if ingested or absorbed through the skin.
 Law enforcement officers intercepted the delivery during the investigation.

 On Nov.
-14, 2013, Gonzalez was arrested in Jersey City and search warrants were executed at three locations he used: apartments in Manhattan and Jersey City and a storage unit in Jersey City.
-Collectively, material collected through the searches included thousands of seeds containing ricin and abrin; explosive precursor chemicals; manuals related to toxins, explosives and improvised explosive devices; approximately 1,000 rounds of ammunition, handguns, components for assault rifles, and high-capacity magazines; a bulletproof vest; and books and documents related to the collapse of social order and techniques for surviving in a lawless environment.
+14, 2013, Gonzalez was arrested in Jersey City and search warrants were executed at three locations he used: apartments in Manhattan, Jersey City and a storage unit in Jersey City.
+Collectively, material collected through the searches included thousands of seeds containing ricin and abrin, explosive precursor chemicals, manuals related to toxins, explosives and improvised explosive devices, approximately 1,000 rounds of ammunition, handguns, components for assault rifles, high-capacity magazines, a bulletproof vest, and books and documents related to the collapse of social order and techniques for surviving in a lawless environment.

-Gonzalez also acquired manuals for synthesizing controlled substances, including methylenedioxyamphetamine (MDA) and methylenedioxymethamphetamine (MDMA), also known as “ecstasy.”
+Gonzalez also acquired manuals for synthesizing controlled substances, including methylenedioxyamphetamine (MDA) and methylenedioxymethamphetamine (MDMA), aka ecstasy.
 He bought and had delivered to the Jersey City apartment a three-neck round-bottom flask, gel capsules and an encapsulating machine, as well as precursor chemicals used in the manufacture of MDA and MDMA.
 Possession of that type of flask is prohibited if intended for use in the manufacturing of controlled substances.

-In addition to the prison term, Judge Cooper sentenced Gonzalez to five years of supervised release.
+In addition to the prison term, U.S. District Judge Cooper sentenced Gonzalez to five years of supervised release.

-U.S. Attorney Fishman credited special agents of the FBI, under the direction of Acting Special Agent in Charge Welling in Newark, and the DEA, under the direction of Special Agent in Charge Kotowski in New Jersey, with the investigation leading to today’s sentencing.
-He also thanked members of FBI Newark’s Joint Terrorism Task Force; FBI’s New York Office and Weapons of Mass Destruction Directorate and Laboratory Division; DEA’s New York Division; and the New Jersey Office of Homeland Security and Preparedness for their work on the case; as well as the police and fire departments of Jersey City and the City of New York, as well as the New Jersey State Police for their assistance.
+U.S. Attorney Fishman credited special agents of the FBI under the direction of Special Agent in Charge Ford in Newark, New Jersey, and the DEA under the direction of Special Agent in Charge Kotowski in New Jersey with the investigation leading to today’s sentencing.
+He also thanked members of FBI Newark’s Joint Terrorism Task Force, FBI’s New York Office and Weapons of Mass Destruction Directorate Laboratory Division, DEA’s New York Division, the New Jersey Office of Homeland Security and Preparedness for their work on the case, the police and fire departments of Jersey City and the city of New York and the New Jersey State Police for their assistance.

-The government is represented by Assistant United States Attorneys L. Judson Welle and Francisco J. Navarro of the U.S. Attorney’s Office National Security Unit in Newark.
+The government is represented by Assistant U.S. Attorneys L. Judson Welle and Francisco J. Navarro of the U.S. Attorney’s Office National Security Unit in Newark.
 Valuable support was provided by attorneys of the Department of Justice’s National Security Division – Counterterrorism Section.